zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/3-labs-use-atom-editor-develop-content/3-labs-use-atom-editor-develop-content.md

-# Use Atom Editor to Develop Markdown Content
+# Use A Text Editor to Develop Markdown Content

 ## Introduction